If you’re preparing for a move you should read these tips

-The nonbinding kind gives you an proposal of how much your move will cost, based on the mover’s estimate of the size of your present home and its contents, and what distance you are moving.
+The nonbinding kind gives you a proposal of how much your move will cost, based on the mover’s estimate of the size of your present home and its contents, and what distance you are moving.
 You get the estimate in writing and can only be charged 10 percent more than the estimate.
 Make sure you visit the dot safer website before you move.

 A binding estimate is a legal document that clearly describes the charges, which can’t be changed unless you apply for major add-on services..
 With today’s sky-high gas prices, you don’t want a surprise fuel surcharge to blow your budget.
 You also don’t want to go with the cheapest bid; there is bound to be a reason that mover is cheaper, and it usually isn’t a happy one.

 Preparing for a move?
 Plan ahead

 Give yourself enough time at least 3 to 4 months before the scheduled move.
 Book early if your move is during the late spring and summer months when most of the moving takes place with almost 40 million Americans relocating each year, there can be a moving “traffic jam” during this time of the year.
 You don’t want your only option to be a less experienced mover or one who has to hire temporary labor to do your job.
 Get moving estimates and referrals from several companies, to get your family on board with the idea of moving, and to plan carefully.
 Ask your mover about overbooking; some make a habit of taking on too many jobs to make sure they get enough work.